Chemical Markup Language - CompChem Convention

 3.3 Model Initialization

-The model initialization concept represents the model parameters and inputs for computational job.
+The model initialization concept represents the model parameters and inputs for a computational job or calculation.
 The model parameters are one of the most important elements and exist in every modelling study.
 Therefore, this concept is a REQUIRED element in the CompChem convention.
+The module defines the job or calculation, so that it should be possible to reproduce the job or calculation based soley on the data in this module.

 The model initialization concept in CompChem is represented by a module element with a dictRef="compchem:initialization" attribute on a module element.
 Such a module will be addressed as an initialization module or an initialization module element in this convention.